 The Zambezi River Basin located in Southern Africa is a transboundary basin shared by eight countries - Angola, Botswana, Malawi, Mozambique, Namibia, Tanzania, Zambia and Zimbabwe - that are dependent on their natural resources for their socio-economic development.
 The basin lies within the fourth-largest basin in Africa, covering 1.397 million Km2 and is home to nearly 30 million people.
 Water plays a vital role in the livelihoods of people in the basin and in the promotion of economic growth, providing important environmental goods and services to the region and is essential to regional food security and hydropower production.
-Agriculture is the main economic activity in the basin and major water user, with an estimated 65-70% of the population living in the basin engaged in both, mall-scale rain-fed agriculture and commercial agriculture supported by irrigation.
+Agriculture is the main economic activity in the basin engaged in both, mall-scale rain-fed agriculture and commercial agriculture supported by irrigation.
 Hydropower is also a critical activity in the basin and an important water user, with the Lake Kariba and Lake Cahora Bassa the main reservoirs used for this purpose and holding a significant share of 24 % of the hydroelectricity generation contribution to the Southern African Power Pool.8